 This course will consider the implications for technique of different theoretical models of psychoanalysis.
 We will invite analysts who practice using different theoretical models - Ego Psychology, Contemporary Kleinian, Psychoanalysis, and Self Psychology - to address the same clinical material of an ongoing psychoanalysis.
 Through doing so, we will try to understand the similarities and differences in their approaches to psychoanalytic listening and technique.
 Candidates are expected to have a basic familiarity with these different theoretical models as a pre-requisite for this course.
 Third and Fourth Year students combined.
 This course alternates with 301 Trauma.
-Wednesdays, 7:00 - 8:25 P.M.; 13 sessions; December 6, 2023 - March 20, 2024 405.
-CONTINUOUS CASE SEMINAR III Eslee Samberg, M.D.
+This course will not be given in 2024 - 2025.
+405. CONTINUOUS CASE SEMINAR III Eslee Samberg, M.D.
 Karen Gilmore, M.D.
 In this continuous case conference, a child case presentation will alternate with an adult case presentation.
 Discussion of the analytic material of the cases will emphasize clinical theory and technique.
 Comparisons between analytic technique in adults and children will be made.
 Third and Fourth Year students combined.
 This course alternates with 303 Continuous Case Seminar II.
-This course will not be given in 2023-2024.
+This course will not be given in 2024 - 2025.
 406. AFFECTS AND AFFECT PATHOLOGY Carlos Almeida Jr., M.D.
 This course will examine the role of affect within psychoanalytic theory, both historically and from various analytic perspectives.
 There will be a general consideration of factors that lead to affect pathology, including constitutional, developmental, structural, and dynamic factors through a particular focus on anxiety disorders and mood states.
 This course will review theoretical, as well as clinical/technical considerations.
 Third and Fourth Year students combined.
 This course alternates with 306 Borderline States.
-Mondays, 7:00 - 8:25 P.M.; 8 sessions; September 11 - November 13, 2023 407.
-TECHNIQUE VI: TERMINATION Adele Tutter, M.D., Ph.D.
+407. TECHNIQUE VI: TERMINATION Adele Tutter, M.D., Ph.D.